FA Cup replays scrapped for next season

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: FA Cup replays have been abolished for the forthcoming season and prize money reduced to 2017-18 levels as a result of the impact of the coronavirus pandemic.
+LONDON: FA Cup replays will be scrapped for the 2020-21 season in a bid to ease the strain on clubs during the coronavirus pandemic, the Football Assocation announced on Thursday.

-With a shortened season starting a month later than usual there is more pressure on an already compacted calendar and the Football Association has taken the decision that all ties in the cup competition will be decided on the day.
+With a shortened season starting a month later than usual in September there is more pressure on an already hectic calendar.

+The FA has taken the decision that all ties in the FA Cup will be decided on the day rather than allowing for the usual replay.

-“In order to assist in easing pressure on the football schedule, there will be no replays for the 2020-21 season,” said an FA statement.
+“In order to assist in easing pressure on the football schedule, there will be no replays for the 2020-21 season,” the FA said in a statement.

 “After two seasons of record levels of prize funds, the Emirates FA Cup prize fund has returned back in line with 2017-18 levels due to the financial impact of the Covid-19 pandemic.”

-Last-four ties will be played on January 5 or 6 with the club drawn first benefiting from home advantage.
+The two-legged semi-finals, often criticised by managers, will now be played on January 5 or 6, with the club drawn first benefiting from home advantage.

-Premier League clubs’ will enter the competition in either round two or round three for sides with European football commitments.
-Fixtures for the new EFL season, which is set to be even busier than usual, will be released on September 21.